Scientific Critical Thinking Network: Scientific Uncertainty & Probabilistic Reasoning

 Scientific investigations try to answer questions about the natural world, such as identifying components of Earth’s atmosphere and how air quality affects health.
 This can involve a certain amount of scientific uncertainty.
 Uncertainty in science can come from incomplete information or scientific errors.

-In this unit, students will explore air quality data to learn how to identify uncertainty and errors in science.
-By recognising these uncertainties and errors, they will learn how to reduce them and become more sure of their findings.
-They will use probabilistic reasoning to make predictions, such as the likelihood of wildfire spread.
-Students will also look for meaningful signals in data and understand how false positives and false negatives can influence decisions.
-Throughout the unit, students will apply these conceptual tools to air quality issues at both the local and global levels.
+This workshop will demonstrate an activity you can use in the classroom to explore air quality data, to learn how to identify uncertainty and errors in science.
+By recognising these uncertainties and errors, students learn how to reduce them and become more sure of their findings.
+They use probabilistic reasoning to make predictions, such as the likelihood of wildfire spread.
+Students also look for meaningful signals in data and understand how false positives and false negatives can influence decisions.

 Resources: Unit 3: Scientific Uncertainty & Probabilistic Reasoning – Scientific Thinking for All: A Toolkit